 To enroll in COR training, please login to FAITAS and select "Continuous Learning Modules" on the left side of the screen.

 Individuals certified with FAC-COR must accumulate the number of CLPs reflective of their level of certification, every two years to maintain their certification to act as a COR.
-The September 6, 2011 OMB memo specifically outlines continuous learning requirements for CORs.
+The September 6, 2011 Memo on Revisions to the Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR) from OFPP specifically outlines continuous learning requirements for CORs.

 OFPP also offers general guidance on continuous learning.